edwardsmarkf/fastfeathers/README.md

 **Note**:  Please do not simply run these scripts without carefully reviewing this [excellent Feathers tutorial](https://docs.feathersjs.com/guides/readme.html).

 All the Feathers examples utilize [Tcl-Expect](https://www.tcl.tk/man/expect5.31/expect.1.html) to automatically respond to the Feathers CLI questions.
-It is not required to have a separate VPS environment for a database connection, but it does make it more interesting.
+It is not required to have a separate VPS environment for a database connection, but it does make life more interesting.
 All database examples are using SSL connections.
 Testing has been done on  [Centos 7](https://www.centos.org/) / [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux).

 ### List Of Examples: